 Those fruit trees that are in pots require greater care than the species we grow on land.

 And finally remember that smaller fruit varieties It needs less water to fatten the fruit.
 If in the area where there is a water shortage we advise you to choose species that are less vigorous and that are not especially productive.
 Having fewer fruits will require less water.

-- Zen Garden – Ideas for gardens and decoration
+- Decorate with aquatic plants -Part I- Ideas for gardens and decoration

-- Cotton Plant – Ideas for gardens and decoration
+- Decorate with terrariums – Ideas for gardens and decoration

-- Aloe Vera -Part I- Ideas for gardens and decoration
+- Butterflies in your garden – Ideas for gardens and decoration

 - Tree pruning tips

 - Varieties of bromeliad plants